MrLar/AzurLaneData/docs/index.md

 Please refer to the documentation of each individual icon prop on where to find them, for global things refer to the below list:

-- All nations are available under `https://al.mrlar.dev/icons/nation/<nation>.webp`.
+- Some nations are available under `https://al.mrlar.dev/icons/nation/<nation>.webp`.
+  - Nations with an ID above 102 do not have an icon and use the fallback ID of 100 instead.
+  - Nations 94 and 95 do not have an icon at all.
+  - Nation 98 uses the same icon as 0.
 - Some ammo icons are available under `https://al.mrlar.dev/icons/ammo/<ammo id>.webp`.
 - Equipment Labels are available under `https://al.mrlar.dev/icons/equiplabel/<label id>.webp`.
   - Note that label id does not equal equipment type neccesarily.